-With it’s abundance of restaurants, bars, activities and nightlife, Koh Samui is a favourite amongst ‘flashpackers’ and those travellers seeking a fun-filled few days or weeks perhaps!
+With its abundance of bars, restaurants, activities and nightlife, Koh Samui is a favourite amongst ‘flashpackers’ and those travellers seeking a fun-filled few days or weeks!
 With a more holiday-maker feel rather than backpacker vibe, Koh Samui has boomed as a major tourist destination which has made the island quite ‘western’ and a bit more expensive than other islands, therefore attracting a somewhat older crowd.

 Places to Stay in Koh Samui

-- Hat Lamai: Lamai is still very popular, although much quieter than Chaweng, and you can find some cheaper options here.
+Lamai is still very popular, although much quieter than Chaweng, and you can find some cheaper options here.
 Lamai beach is long, white and sandy with numerous beach bars.

-- Elsewhere on the island in charming Mae-Rim and Bo Phut there are some great value hotels and guesthouses very close to the beach.
+Elsewhere on the island in charming Mae-Rim and Bo Phut, there are some great value hotels and guesthouses very close to the beach.
 Here the vibe is less of a crazy party scene, yet there are still plenty of restaurants and a lively atmosphere.
 This is Koh Samui after all!